Lak (tribe)

-Lak (Lek ,لەک) is a Kurdish tribe native to southwestern Iran.
+Lak (Lek ,لەک) is a Kurdish tribe native to Western Iran.
 They speak Laki, which is considered a Kurdish dialect by most linguists.
-However, the Laks firmly identify with the Lurs, and this is especially pronounced amongst the Laks of Iran's Lorestan Province.

-Laks inhabit a large part of Lorestan Province where they constitute over 65% of the population and most of the eastern regions of the neighboring province of Kermanshah, and some parts of western Ilam province (Poshte-Kuhi Laks).
+Laks inhabit a large part of Lorestan province where they constitute over 65% of the population and most of the eastern regions of the neighboring province of Kermanshah, and some parts of western Ilam province (Poshte-Kuhi Laks).
 The area to the east of Mount Kabir is known as Pishe-Kuh, and west of the mountain is known as Poshte-Kuh.

+The majority of the Laks consider themselves followers of the Shia branch of Islam.

 Origins

 Vladimir Minorsky, who wrote the entry "Lak" in the first edition of the Encyclopaedia of Islam, referred to the Lak as "the most southern group of Kurd tribes in Persia" and stated that their language has the characteristics of Kurdish.
-Some of the Lak tribes living in Lorestān Province live among Lur tribes, and have assimilated over time toward a Lur identity.
+Some of the Lak tribes living in Lorestan province live among Lur tribes, and have assimilated over time toward a Lur identity.
 Although, Minorsky quotes some evidence indicating that they were brought there from further north.
 He mentions that they are often confused with the Lurs, whom they resemble from an ethnic and somatic point of view, but are different.

 History

-The Zand dynasty who ruled parts of southwestern Iran was of Laki origin (from the Zand tribe).
+The Zand dynasty was of Laki origin (from the Zand tribe).
 According to the third edition of the Encyclopedia of Islam, the Zands "were a branch of the Laks, a subgroup of the northern Lurs, who spoke Luri, a Western Iranian language".
 Similarly, according to the second edition of the Encyclopaedia of Islam, the Zands "belonged to the Lakk group of Lurs".
 According to The Oxford Encyclopedia of the Islamic World, likewise, the Zand tribe "spoke the Lakk dialect of the Lur language".
+The overwhelming majority of Laks were Yarsani during the late 19th century, and only began converting to Shia Islam afterwards in the early 20th century, and they became Shia majority with a significant Yarsani minority.